lansea/nabe/README.markdown

         |
         +- layout.html              # the main site layout, shared by all pages
         |
-        +- feed.xml                 # the basic template for the atom feed
+        +- feed.xml                 # the basic template for the rss feed
         |
         +- pages/                   # pages, such as home, about, etc go here
            |